-NOTE: The mains input and bypass input share the same neutral line.
+The mains input and bypass input share the same neutral line.

-1.2.5 Battery Circuit Breaker (BCB)

-The external battery shall be connected to the UPS through the BCB.
-The BCB box is an option, which shall be installed near the battery.
-The BCB is closed manually, and has a shunt tripping coil.
-When the system is faulty and the BCB needs to be disconnected, the UPS control circuit will send a signal to the shunt tripping coil so as to trip the BCB.
-It also has a magnetic trip facility for overload protection and short circuit protection.
+Battery Circuit Breaker (BCB)The external battery is connected to the UPS via the BCB.
+The BCB box is an option that is installed close to the battery.
+The BCB is manually closed and has a shunt tripping coil.
+When the system is faulty and the BCB needs to be disconnected, the UPS control circuit sends a signal to the shunt tripping coil to trip the BCB.
+It also has a magnetic trip facility for overload and short circuit protection.